 Refunds can be given where the licence holder no longer requires a licence because it has been replaced by a different type of TV Licence.
 For example, the licence holder moves to an address which is covered by an ARC concessionary TV Licence for persons who meet the relevant criteria.

 A claim can be made if a licence holder:

 In this category, refunds can be given with respect to complete unused months.
 If there is a delay in establishing eligibility for the replacement licence, the customer can claim up to two years' worth of refund.
 If the licence was bought in error as a result of advice given by the Licensing Authority or its agent, the customer can claim up to six years' worth of refund.

 A refund of up to half the licence fee (depending on whether the licence is a full fee or instalment licence) can be given if a licence holder has a blind certificate issued by a local authority or ophthalmologist, but failed to claim the reduction for the blind concession when his/her current licence was bought.

 To qualify for the blind concession, the customer must supply a photocopy of one of the following pieces of evidence:

-A person who has properly claimed a blind concession may also claim a refund on an expired TV Licence, backdated to 1 April 2000 or the first of the month in which he or she became blind or severely sight impaired, whichever is the later.
+A person who has properly claimed a blind concession may also claim a refund of 50% of the fees paid on an expired TV Licence, backdated to 1 April 2000 or the first of the month in which he or she became blind (severely sight impaired), whichever is the later.
 The claimant must provide the licence and a photocopy of one piece of evidence (as detailed above).
 The usual rule that refunds must be paid to the licence holder only does not apply in this case.
 If the licence covers or covered the place where the blind or severely sight impaired person resides or resided throughout the relevant time, then a refund will be payable to the licence holder even if this is not the blind or severely sight impaired person (subject to satisfactory proof).